 Annually in the United States, a widely used estimate is that approximately 4.5 million people are bitten by dogs, and many victims are children.
 Hence, educating children and their parents about dog bite safety techniques is needed to reduce the risk of dog bite injury to both children and adults alike.

 Information about dog bite prevention is now widely available from many different sites on the internet.
 For example, from the American Veterinary Medical Association, and not surprisingly from organizations which stand to lose the most financially, such as insurance carriers.
 Below I offer a non-exhaustive list of preventative steps that may be taken by parents, landlords, and dog owners.
-If the selected preemptive steps are employed, either alone or in combination, the number of people attacked and bitten by dogs could well significantly lessen.
+If the selected preemptive steps are employed, either alone or in combination, the number of people attacked and bitten by dogs will likely lessen significantly.

 Two important caveats must be considered:

 • Caveat 1.
 In any particular situation, considerable differences exist in the extent to which the below mentioned dog bite safeguards need to be employed.
 Note carefully that the recommendations below are general guidelines for dog bite prevention, and the extent to which they might prove helpful in any given situation must be determined on a case-by-case basis.
 In some situations because of the nature of the dog, the history of the dog, and other factors relevant to the kind of relationship the owner has with the dog, the employment of any specific dog bite intervention may have little or no effect in decreasing the likelihood a dog bite.
 On the other hand, for some dogs in certain situations, it would be critical to employ many of the recommendations mentioned below.

 • Caveat 2.
 Despite one’s effort at employing dog bite preventive safeguards, if any particular dog is sufficiently motivated to bite (perhaps because of provocation), then safeguards will not prevent the dog from biting.
 A dog’s motivation to bite varies according to the individual and according to circumstances present at the time of the incident.
 Factors affecting dog bite probability are discussed elsewhere on this website.